 But as for maintaining that the ministerial act of baptizing a child did always necessarily convey Regeneration, and that every infant baptized was invariably born again, I believe it never entered into the thoughts of those who drew up the Prayer-book.
 In the judgment of charity and hope they supposed all to be regenerated in baptism, and used language accordingly.
 Whether any particular child was actually and really regenerated they left to be decided by its life and ways when it grew up.
-But to say that the assertions of the service are to be taken for more than a charitable supposition, would throw the whole Prayer-book into confusion.
+To say that the assertions of the Prayer-book Baptismal Service are to be taken for more than a charitable supposition, will be found, on close examination, to throw the whole Prayer-book into confusion.7